nhocki/blog/source/_posts/2013-01-15-easily-add-versions-to-your-gemfile.markdown

 update applications without pain.
 And, with all this rails vulnerabilities, you need just that.

-But, since people don't always have the versions on their `Gemfile`, this can get a little messy.
+But, since people don't always have the versions on their `Gemfile`, [this can get a little messy][8].
 So, I've created a simple gem to help you with that.

 ### Welcome version_gemfile